-Open a window for selecting a suitable process object (PDO) via the context menu of a variable of the integrated project "PLC_example" and via "Modify Link..."
+Open a window for selecting a suitable process object (PDO) via the context menu of a variable of the integrated project "PLC" example" and via "Modify Link..."
 "Standard":

-Fig. 37: Creating the links between PLC variables and process objects
+Fig. 29: Creating the links between PLC variables and process objects

-In the window that opens, the process object for the variable "bEL1004_Ch4" of type BOOL can be selected from the PLC configuration tree:
+In the window that opens, the process object for the "bEL1004_Ch4" BOOL-type variable can be selected from the PLC configuration tree:

-Fig. 38: Selecting PDO of type BOOL
+Fig. 30: Selecting BOOL-type PDO

-According to the default setting, certain PDO objects are now available for selection.
-In this sample the input of channel 4 of the EL1004 terminal is selected for linking.
-In contrast, the checkbox "All types" must be ticked for creating the link for the output variables, in order to allocate a set of eight separate output bits to a byte variable.
+According to the default setting, only certain PDO objects are now available for selection.
+In this example, the input of channel 4 of the EL1004 terminal is selected for linking.
+In contrast, the checkbox "All types" must be ticked to create the link for the output variables, in order to allocate a set of eight separate output bits to a byte variable in this case.
 The following diagram shows the whole process:

-Fig. 39: Selecting several PDOs simultaneously: activate "Continuous" and "All types"
+Fig. 31: Selecting several PDOs simultaneously: activate "Continuous" and "All types"

 Note that the "Continuous" checkbox was also activated.
-This is designed to allocate the bits contained in the byte of the variable "nEL2008_value" sequentially to all eight selected output bits of the EL2008 terminal.
-In this way it is possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
-A special symbol () at the yellow or red object of the variable indicates that a link exists.
-The links can also be checked by selecting a "Goto Link Variable" from the context menu of a variable.
-The object opposite, in this case the PDO, is automatically selected:
+This is designed to allocate the bits contained in the byte of the "nEL2008_value" variable sequentially to all eight selected output bits of the EL2008 Terminal.
+It is thus possible to subsequently address all eight outputs of the terminal in the program with a byte corresponding to bit 0 for channel 1 to bit 7 for channel 8 of the PLC.
+A special symbol () on the yellow or red object of the variable indicates that a link exists.
+The links can also be checked by selecting "Goto Link Variable" from the context menu of a variable.
+The opposite linked object, in this case the PDO, is automatically selected:

-Fig. 40: Application of a "Goto Link" variable, using "MAIN.bEL1004_Ch4" as a sample in the menu
+Fig. 32: Application of a "Goto Link Variable", using "MAIN.bEL1004 Ch4" as an example assignment", or via

-The process of assigning variables to the PDO is completed via the menu selection "Actions" → "Generate
+The process of assigning variables to the PDO is completed via the menu option "Actions" → "Create